 "Now, he calls it a godsend for him and his family.

 "In his video, Scott told me about the uncertainty his family would face if his benefits expired before he could get back on the job.

 "If this happened, Scott said 'I can't imagine what it would do to my family to lose our home.
 We spend our money wisely.
 We live well within our means.
 But if we lost our home we would be just another statistic.
 The last thing I want to do is to explain to my wife and my daughter that we have to leave our home.'

 "And that's exactly what he said would happen if he loses his unemployment benefits in this tough economy.

 "These workers aren't looking for a hand-out.
 They don't want to be a burden.
 But they need support while they work to get back on their feet and back on the job.

 "And if they were cut off, it wouldn't just be devastating for the families who count on this support--it would also hurt small businesses and communities to have billions of dollars pulled away from consumers who spend it every month on food, rent, and clothing.

 "So I urge my colleagues to stand with me as the holidays approach to maintain the unemployment insurance benefits so many families are counting on.
 And to keep working to cut taxes for the middle class, get our economy moving once again, and out our country back to work.

 "We know the Republican bill is going to fail.
 It's bad policy and many in their own caucus oppose it.

-"This bill takes some of the policies we are fighting for to support the middle class--including unemployment benefits--waters them down--and then adds a whole bunch of Tea Party red meat to attract the Republican support they needed to get it passed in the House.
+"This bill takes some of the policies we are fighting for to support the middle class--including unemployment benefits--waters them down--and then adds a whole bunch of

 "I am focused on delivering the tax cut that middle class families need and deserve, so I am going to vote against the Republican bill if it is allowed to come up.